whl1729/read/computer/python/effective_python/index.md

 ## Q6：这本书的关键句是什么？

+### Item

-- Item
+- Item 2: Follow the PEP 8 Style Guide
 - Item 20: Prefer Raising Exceptions to Returning None
 - Item 40: Initialize Parent Classes with super
 - Item 42: Prefer Public Attributes Over Private Ones
 - Item 44: Use Plain Attributes Instead of Setter and Getter Methods

+### ch01 Pythonic Thinking

+#### Item 2: Follow the PEP 8 Style Guide

+##### Whitespace

+- Continuations of long expressions onto additional lines should be indented by **four extra spaces** from their normal indentation level.

+- In a file, functions and classes should be separated by **two blank lines**.

+##### Expressions and Statements

+- Use inline negation (`if a is not b`) instead of negation of positive expressions (`if not a is b`).

+> 伍注：前者可读性更好。

+- Don’t check for empty containers or sequences (like [] or '' ) by comparing the length to zero (`if len(somelist) == 0`).
+  - Use `if not somelist` and assume that empty values will implicitly evaluate to False .

+> 伍注：后者可读性更好，也更简洁。

+- The same thing goes for non-empty containers or sequences (like [1] or 'hi' ).
+  - The statement `if somelist` is implicitly True for non-empty values.

+- Avoid single-line `if` statements, `for` and `while` loops, and `except` compound statements.
+  - Spread these over multiple lines for **clarity**.

+- If you can’t fit an expression on one line, surround it with parentheses and add line breaks and indentation to make it easier to read.

+- Prefer surrounding multiline expressions with parentheses over using the `\` line continuation character.

 ## Q7：作者是怎么论述的？